Raleigh Criminal Defense Lawyer

 • Theft: Unlawfully taking another person’s property without their consent is theft.
 This charge includes the intent to deprive the individual of their property permanently.
 The severity of a theft charge rests on the value of the stolen property.

-• Sexual Assault: These crimes involve any unwanted sexual contact or behavior and can range from groping to rape.
+• Sexual assault: These crimes involve any unwanted sexual contact or behavior and can range from groping to rape.
 Threats, coercion, or the use of force can all increase the severity of the charge.

-• Child Abuse and Molestation: Any act that harms a child physically, emotionally, or sexually is illegal.
+• Child abuse and molestation: Any act that harms a child physically, emotionally, or sexually is illegal.
 Crimes of this nature can involve neglect, endangerment, or corporal punishment exceeding a reasonable level of discipline.
 Molestation refers to any sexual contact between an adult and a minor.

 • Arson: Arson charges involve intentionally setting fire to property and threatening lives or structures.
-A charge’s severity can depend on factors like the type of targeted property, the potential for harm, and whether or not the fire was set at night.
+A charge’s severity can depend on factors like the type of targeted property, the potential for harm, and whether the fire was set at night.

-• White Collar Crimes: These non-violent offenses typically involve financial fraud, deception, or abuse of power.
+• White-collar crimes: These non-violent offenses typically involve financial fraud, deception, or abuse of power.
 Examples of white-collar crime include embezzlement, insider trading, money laundering, and corporate fraud.

 Selecting the Right Defense